Death Notices for Sept. 6, 2017

 Funeral services will be Thursday at noon at Victory Baptist Church.
 Interment will follow at Mt.
 Juliet Memorial Gardens.
 Visitation will be Wednesday from 4-8 p.m. at Sellars Funeral Home at Mt.
 Juliet and Thursday from 10 a.m. until noon at the church.
 Memorial contributions may be made to the Gideons International or Victory Baptist Church building fund.

-Lori Ann Haugh Ward
+Lori Anne Haugh Ward

 Mrs. Ward, 59, of Mt.
 Juliet and Tampa, Florida, died Friday.